14 Must Try Bosnian Desserts To Eat

-14 Must-Try Bosnian Desserts To Eat
+25 Yummy Traditional Bosnian Desserts To Eat In Bosnia

 Bosnian desserts are an integral part of the country’s cuisine.
 You can find these tasty treats in bakeries, cafés, and in the homes of friendly Bosnians all over the country.

-But beware, Bosnian desserts are not for the faint of heart; many are soaked in syrup and so sweet they’ll make your teeth hurt.
+But beware, Bosnian desserts are not for the faint of heart; many are soaked in sweet syrup and so sweet they’ll make your teeth hurt.
 Although, arguably, that’s part of their allure, as well!

 Here’s an overview of some of the most popular desserts available for those looking to try some Bosnian desserts on their next visit.
 Dig in!
 Most of these are best enjoyed with a cup of coffee.

-Baklava
+1. Bosnian Baklava

 Albanian Food - Baklava

-A highly popular Bosnian dessert, baklava, combines filo pastry layered with nuts and syrup, usually cut into a diamond shape.
-Baklava is dense and can be very sweet, so it is generally accompanied by a cup of black “khava” to balance things out.
+This layered pastry is dense and can be very sweet, so it is generally accompanied by a cup of black “khava” to balance things out.

 Baklava can trace its origins to a similar dessert that the Romans had in the 2nd Century BC.
 There is debate as to whether it is originally a Greek or a Turkish dish, with both culinary histories building on the Byzantine – and, therefore, the Roman – Empires.